A recap about point of view…

 When you tell a story that happened to you, you’re telling it from your perspective.
 It’s very intimate, because you know how you felt, what you said, what you did, etc. But when you tell a story about something that happened to another person, you’re telling it as an outsider.
 You may know details (because the person may have shared them with you), but you aren’t as close as if it had happened to you.

-Think about the story we read: “The First Day.”
+Last week, we discussed the following questions about the story we read: “The First Day.”

 - What is the age of the narrator at the time of the story?

 - When did the story happen in time?
 (1950s?
 2000s?
 1990s?)

 - When is the story shared: Soon after it happened or years later?

 We talked about how the distance a person has from a story really changes the reliability of a narrator.
 Not because the narrator is lying, but the age of when it happened and when the story is shared changes their perspective–the very POV of the same narrator will be different.